slavafomin/rollup-plugin-node-resolve-next/README.md

   **Module resolution** and **embedding conditionals** are two separate concepts

-- Allows flexibility in control of which modules will be embedded and which externalized using glob patterns on module ids
+- Allows flexibility in control of which modules will be embedded and which externalized using glob patterns on module ids (more flexible and convenient solution)

 - Supports `main`/`module`/`es2015` fields of `package.json`
   for different [build targets](#build-targets)

 - Reliable: written in TypeScript and automatically tested

+- Deduplicates dependencies by resolving symlinks in paths (useful in monorepo projects)

 ## Example